The perfect snack to curb cravings!

 You’ve probably had stuffed peppers and stuffed shells.
 But have you had the luxury of biting into warm stuffed zucchini?
 If not, hop on the stuffed zucchini bandwagon ASAP!
 This recipe delivers indulgent flavor with a southwestern twist.
 Zucchini insides are easy to scoop out, leaving a sturdy shell that retains its shape and a soft taste after baking.

 Once baked, these boat-like structures are loaded with a bold, grainy mixture of ground meat, red salsa, and quinoa for a killer combination of protein, fiber, and vitamins.
 The cheddar cheese sprinkled on top transforms into an irresistibly gooey topping after baking.
 This healthy, protein-packed Southwestern Stuffed Zucchini makes the perfect satisfying snack guaranteed to curb cravings later on.

-- 3 medium zucchini, sliced into 4 or 5 thick rounds each (as pictured)
+- 3 zucchini medium, sliced into 4 or 5 thick rounds each (as pictured)

-- 1 pound ground lean ground turkey, optional chicken or beef
+- 1 pound lean ground turkey optional chicken or beef

 - 1 cup dry quinoa